-- The Company does not have enough cash, collateral, or resources to raised funds from debt financing, hence equity financing is a good source of funds for the entrepreneur as the investors would take risk of the business along with the founders.
+- The Company does not have enough cash, collateral, or resources to raised funds from debt financing; hence equity financing is a good source of funds for the entrepreneur as the investors would take the risk of the business along with the founders.

 - Funds can be raised through IPOs once the business is settled and has a regular cash stream.
 Such funds can be used for future technological advancements.
 Equity financing helps the entrepreneurs and management of the Company to raise funds for diluted ownership and to take a business to better profitability and a higher scale.

 - Investors get ownership of the Company.
 They get better returns than other investment vehicles either from increased share prices or dividends paid by the Company.

 Disadvantages of Equity Financing

 - Dilution of shares: Equity financing leads to dilution of the shareholding of the initial investors.
 As the funds are raised from new investors, the initial shareholders, founders lose a proportionate amount of shareholding in the Company.

-- Loss of control: As new investors are added in the Company, reduced shareholding of the founders may lead to a potential conflict of interest and leading to loss of control of their own Company.
-As investors may be involved in active management of the Company that may raise conflict on the way of doing business.
+- Loss of control: As new investors are added to the Company, the reduced shareholding of the founders may lead to a potential conflict of interest and leading to loss of control of their own Company.
+As investors may be involved in active management of the Company, that may raise conflict on the way of doing business.